-Sai Ngam Hot Spring is one of my favorite locations in Pai to spend a few hours away from the city center.
-This beautiful hot spring is surrounded by a lush, green forest inside a national park just 25-minutes north of Pai.
+Sai Ngam Hot Spring is a beautiful hot spring surrounded by a lush, green forest inside a national park just 25-minutes north of Pai city center.

 I have put together this complete guide to Sai Ngam Hot Spring including how to get there, how much it costs, and what to expect when you arrive.

 Sai Ngam Hot Spring is located 17km north of Pai.
 From the center of town, it’s approximately a 25-minute drive.

 The best way to get here is on a scooter.

 Scooters can be rented for as little as 150 Baht per day from one of the many rental stores in the center of Pai.

 Alternatively, some accommodations offer scooter rentals for around the same price.
 A money deposit or passport is generally required for insurance purposes.

 Don’t forget to purchase travel insurance, especially when riding on the roads in Asia.